Coconino County assistance programs.

 The Flagstaff area Catholic Charities offers low income and other struggling individuals with numerous assistance programs.
 They provide eviction prevention funds, utility and cooling bill assistance, free food and lunches.
 In addition they run the PATH program, which is a Homeless outreach program.
 It offers financial aid, emergency supplies, thrift store vouchers; info on local services and non-profits, and provides additional services for homeless and near homeless.
 Call them at 774-9125 for more information.

-The Salvation Army offers both financial assistance and other aid.
-Among other programs, they offer emergency food boxes, emergency utility bill financial assistance, free and discounted clothing and furniture vouchers, money to be used for rental assistance and other services.
+The Salvation Army offers both financial assistance and other services, ranging from food to drug counseling, meals, shelter, and more.
+Among other programs in the Flagstaff region as well as county, they offer free emergency food boxes or hot meals.
+Based on funding there may also be emergency utility bill financial assistance, free and discounted clothing and furniture vouchers, money to be used for rental assistance and other Christmas gifts or school supplies.
 Call the Flagstaff Salvation Army at 774-1403.
+Or read more on Coconino County Salvation Army assistance programs.

 NACOG, or the Northern Arizona Community Action Council of Government, provides assistance in Coconino County and the city of Flagstaff.
 Some of what the non-profit offers is below.
 However their main focus is on offering people self-sufficiency and a so called “hand up”.